Register Now

 Course Information

-Join us for Cleveland Clinic’s Global EP 2024.
+Join us for Cleveland Clinic’s Global EP Summit 2026.

-Join the world’s leading EP experts for this 2-day symposium where they will discuss innovations in devices, techniques, recent clinical trials and current guidelines in cardiac electrophysiology.
-Topics include ablation for atrial fibrillation, stroke prevention in atrial fibrillation, methods for mapping of ventricular arrhythmias, new frontiers in pacing and lead management, and sudden cardiac death and CHD.
-This meeting will provide attendees with a thorough and practical course on the current state of the art in the field and provide an opportunity for both faculty and attendees to interact in a forum which will encourage an open discussion of arrhythmia management, perceived challenges and future directions.
+Cleveland Clinic’s 8th Annual Global EP Summit 2026 is a two-day symposium to discuss innovations in devices, techniques, recent clinical trials, and current guidelines in cardiac electrophysiology.
+Topics include updates on catheter ablation, stroke prevention in atrial fibrillation, ventricular arrhythmia ablation, new frontiers in pacing and lead management, and sudden cardiac death and CHD.
+This meeting will provide attendees with a thorough and practical course on the current state of the art in the field and provide an opportunity for both faculty and attendees to interact in a forum which will encourage an open discussion of arrhythmia management, perceived challenges, and future directions.

 After completing this activity, participants will be able to: